By

 Scenario: A high-performing employee is ready to step up and lead.

 "You’ve shown great initiative and consistently deliver good work.
-I think you’re ready to start leading small team meets or mentoring newer team members.
-This will help build your leadership skills and support your growth and development."
+I believe you’re ready to start leading small team meets or mentoring newer team members.
+It'll build your leadership skills and I'll support you as you take it on."

 8. Balancing negative feedback with support